Aspose/apireference.aspose.com/content/sites/aspose/slides/english/cpp/aspose.slides.mathtext/mathmatrix/get_rowgap/_index.md

 ---
-title: get_RowGap
+title: get_RowGap()
 second_title: Aspose.Slides for C++ API Reference
 description: "The value of vertical spacing between rows of a matrix; If the RowGapRule is set to 3 (\"Exactly\"), then the unit is interpreted as twips (1/20th of a point) If the RowGapRule is set to 4 (\"Multiple\"), then the unit is interpreted as half-lines.
-Default: 0."
+Default: 0"
 type: docs
 weight: 183
 url: /cpp/aspose.slides.mathtext/mathmatrix/get_rowgap/
 ---
-## MathMatrix::get_RowGap method
+## MathMatrix::get_RowGap() method

 The value of vertical spacing between rows of a matrix; If the RowGapRule is set to 3 (\"Exactly\"), then the unit is interpreted as twips (1/20th of a point) If the RowGapRule is set to 4 (\"Multiple\"), then the unit is interpreted as half-lines.
-Default: 0.
+Default: 0

 ```cpp
 uint32_t Aspose::Slides::MathText::MathMatrix::get_RowGap() override